odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 A **dependencies injection container** (DIC) is a tool for injecting dependencies.

-**A general rule:** The application itself should not use the container.
+**A general rule:** The core application should not use the container.
 Injecting the container into a class is an **anti-pattern**.
-Please declare all class dependencies in your constructor explicitly instead.
+You should declare all class dependencies in the constructor explicitly.

 Why is injecting the container (in the most cases) an anti-pattern?